Build in-app messages

 Accepted values:fixedHorizontalListWidget

-A horizontal scroll list is essentially a carousel.
-It displays one component at a time, and users can swipe items in the horizontal list to see different components.
-The horizontal scroll list takes up the entire width of the parent list, block, or grid.
+A carousel is a list of items you can scroll hortizontally.
+One component displays at a time, and users can swipe left to right to see different components.
+A carousel takes up the entire width of the parent list, block, or grid.

 {